-Always look for the original trade mark stamp created by Sarah Nelson as sign of the genuine product.
+Always look for the original trademark stamp created by Sarah Nelson as a sign of the genuine product.

 But, this adds to the atmosphere and transports you back in time to the Victorian era.

-The staff are dressed in Victorian uniform, there is antiques on the walls, etchings and paintings of the Gingerbread shop too.
+The staff is dressed in Victorian uniform, there are antiques on the walls, etchings, and paintings of the Gingerbread shop too.
 Every inch of this place is used to its full capacity.

 Once you’re here you can purchase their incredible Gingerbread and see what other locally made Lakeland products are on offer too.

 The Grasmere Gingerbread is sold by the half-pound (six pieces) or a whole pound (12 pieces) and it’s lovingly wrapped in the original vegetable parchment.

 6 pieces of Grasmere Gingerbread will cost £3.75 and 12 pieces will cost £7.25!